-Despite this potential, few studies have focused on reconstructing trade wind responses to 115 changes in the balance of heating between the hemispheres.
+Despite this potential, few studies have focused on reconstructing trade wind responses to changes in the balance of heating between the hemispheres.
 Most observational studies of the tropical atmosphere's response to NH cooling events have employed precipitation proxies (Arbuszewski et al., 2013; Baker, 2001; Collins et al., 2013; Peterson, 2000; Sachs et al., 2009; Schneider et al., 2014; Wang et al., 2004) and have focused on the behavior of the tropical rain belt and monsoons, leaving changes in the broader Hadley circulation relatively unexplored.
-120 Previous investigations of trade winds in Late Pleistocene climates have primarily focused on single regions and on glacial-interglacial changes.
-Studies in the eastern subtropical Atlantic (Sarnthein et al., 1981), the southeastern Atlantic Ocean (Little et al., 1997; Stuut et al., 2002), the southeastern Indian Ocean (Stuut et al., 2014), and the southeastern Pacific Ocean (Saukel, 2011) have concluded that trade winds in each of these regions were more intense during the last

-125 glacial period than today, with little indication of hemispheric asymmetry during the last glacial maximum (LGM; ~19-23 ka).
+Previous investigations of trade winds in Late Pleistocene climates have primarily focused on single regions and on glacial-interglacial changes.
+Studies in the eastern subtropical Atlantic (Sarnthein et al., 1981), the southeastern Atlantic Ocean (Little et al., 1997; Stuut et al., 2002), the southeastern Indian Ocean (Stuut et al., 2014), and the southeastern Pacific Ocean (Saukel, 2011) have concluded that trade winds in each of these regions were more intense during the last glacial period than today, with little indication of hemispheric asymmetry.
+A study of past changes in thermocline depth in the western tropical Pacific, which reflects the surface wind field, found evidence for an anomalous thermocline ridge centered at ~6-7°S during the LGM, consistent either with a southward shift of the ITCZ or a more zonal orientation of the South Pacific Convergence Zone (Leech et al., 2013).